List of prime ministers of France: Hundred Days (1815)

-As Emperor, Napoleon was both head of state and head of government.
+In March 1815, Napoleon left his exile and returned to France.
+The government of the Louis XVIII fled to the city of Ghent.
+Napoleon reinstated his role as both head of state and head of government.
 Upon Napoleon's abdication, his son Napoleon II was named Emperor.
-This rule was nominal, and Napoleon II remained in Austria throughout his nominal reign.
+This rule was nominal, and Napoleon II, then a four-year old child, remained in Austria throughout his nominal reign.